 Professional chefs can demonstrate their culinary skills and increase their advancement opportunities by earning voluntary certification.
 For example, the ACF offers 14 different certification designations for culinary professionals (www.acfchefs.org).
 Eligibility requirements vary by level of certification but typically entail minimal amounts of work experience and postsecondary education.
 Qualified candidates must pass both a written and practical exam.
 After becoming certified, chefs must renew certification every five years by completing at least 80 continuing education hours.

 Chef Career Outlook

-Jobs for chefs and head cooks were expected to decline by 1% from 2010-2020, according to the BLS.
+Jobs for chefs and head cooks were expected to increase by five percent from 2012-2022, according to the BLS.
 Although there is a high turnover rate for this occupation, many restaurants have been trying to use cooks in place of chefs to save money.
-Chefs and head cooks made an average salary of $46,570 annually in May 2012.
+Chefs and head cooks made an average salary of $46,620 annually in May 2013.

 Related to Chef: Educational Requirements for Becoming a Professional Chef

 Norfolk, VA, has few schools with culinary programs.
 Find the best program for you by reading about schools' program offerings,...

 Santa Ana, CA, has few schools with programs in pastry arts.
 Find the best program for you by reading about school rankings,...

 Chef Rudi Eichler is a pastry and baking professor at the College of Southern Nevada (CSN), which has a top-rated culinary arts...